jritter/blogposts/ssh-dynamic-port-forwarding/socks-jump.md

 # SSH Dynamic Port Forwarding

 Many enterprises are using Secure Shell (SSH) jump servers in order to access business critical systems.
-Administrators first have to connect to a jump server using SSH, possibily through a VPN, before being able to connect to the target system.
+Administrators first have to connect to a jump server using SSH, possibly through a VPN, before being able to connect to the target system.
 This usually works great as long as an administrator sticks with command line based administration.
 It gets a bit more tricky when an administrator would like to break out of the command line realm, and for instance use a web based interface.

-Let us look at the following scenario: Bob is a system administrator at Securecorp, and he just got an alert, indicating that a database cluster consisting of `sirius.securecorp.io` and `orion.securecorp.io` is performing poorly.
+Let's look at the following scenario: Bob is a system administrator at Securecorp, and he just got an alert, indicating that a database cluster consisting of `sirius.securecorp.io` and `orion.securecorp.io` is performing poorly.
 For a first analysis, he usually uses the RHEL8 web console.
 From his workstation, the firewall doesn't allow him to connect directly to this system, but he has the possibility to go through a jump server called `bastion.securecorp.io`.

-SSH access to the database cluster is straight forward:
+SSH command line access to the database cluster is straight forward:

 ```bash
 [bob@workstation ~]$ ssh bastion.securecorp.io